• Skip to primary navigation

 Hi Karen,

-I’ve never tried adding any fruits, so not sure how it would turn out.
+I've never tried adding that kind of fruits in this recipe, so not sure how it would turn out.
 If you do try it, please let me know how it goes. 🙂

 Reply